 Who is Flightess?

-My name is Jamie and I’ve been a Flight Attendant for five years now.
+I built this community and platform as I saw a need for a true resource of innovation and inspiration in the Business Aviation Flight Attendant community.
+My name is Jamie and I’ve been a Flight Attendant for six years now.
 I started by flying for the government with military charters and eventually was promoted to work on a VIP government contract.
 From there, I transitioned into the glamorous world of Corporate Aviation, but don’t let that fool you, I still clean a toilet at the end of every single one of my flights, only some are gold plated…kidding…kinda 😉

 Where do I get my inspiration from?